← projects terminal-index

 • @astrojs/rss — RSS feed

-• Shiki — Syntax highlighting (github-dark theme)
+• Shiki — Syntax highlighting (dracula / catppuccin-latte)

 • TypeScript — Strict mode throughout